-8. What is meant by "previous fiscal year"?
+6. What is meant by "previous fiscal year"?

-a.
-An organization's previous fiscal year is the most recently completed fiscal year at the time of application.
-For example, if your organization's fiscal year end is March 31 and you are applying for a grant on June 30, 2019, your previous fiscal year would be April 1, 2018 - March 31, 2019.
+• An organization's previous fiscal year is the most recently completed fiscal year at the time of application.
+For example, if your organization's fiscal year end is March 31 and you are applying for a grant on June 30, 2024, your previous fiscal year would be April 1, 2023 - March 31, 2024.

-9. What are considered "internally restricted funds"?
+7. What are considered "internally restricted funds"?

-- a.
-Internally restricted funds are monies that have been set aside by an organization for a specific purpose, such as capital acquisitions, land development, or building costs.
+- Internally restricted funds are monies that have been set aside by an organization for a specific purpose, such as capital acquisitions, land development, or building costs.
 For the Branch to consider funds internally restricted, the reason for the restriction and the date it was approved by the board must be noted in the organization's financial statements.
-The organization must also provide the minutes from the board meeting at which the restriction was approved. - b.
-If an applicant organization has been holding designated restricted funds for the capital project, it is expected that the restricted funds be used in full towards the matching fund requirement. - c.
-If restricted funds are being used for the capital project, they must be clearly identified in the project budget.
+The organization must also provide the minutes from the board meeting at which the restriction was approved. - If an applicant organization has been holding designated restricted funds for the capital project, it is expected that the restricted funds be used in full towards the matching fund requirement.